Brandon-git-hub/TechBlog/docs/day7.md

     end
 endmodule
 ```
-> Note: We can implement either a direct tenary operator or a mux module.
-The tenary option is pure combinational and avoids introducing a ```reg``` unnecessary.
+> Note: We can implement either a direct ternary operator or a mux module.
+The ternary option is pure combinational and avoids introducing a ```reg``` unnecessary.

 ## 📚 Reference
 [HDLBits Problem - Module cseladd](https://hdlbits.01xz.net/wiki/Module_cseladd)